 \subsection{Rectangularity Theorem: obstacles and applications}

-The goal of this section is to consider aspects of the Rectangularity Theorem that seem to limit its utility as a tool for proving tractability of \csps.
-We first give a brief overview of the potential obstacles, and then consider each one in more detail in the following subsections. \begin{enumerate} \item One potential limitation concerns the abelian factors in the product algebra associated with a \csp instance.
-Indeed, Corollary~\ref{cor:RT-cor-gen} assumes that when the given constraint relations are projected onto abelian factors, we can efficiently find a solution to this restricted instance---that is, an element satisfying all constraint relations after projecting these relations onto the abelian factors of the product.
-Section~\ref{sec:tract-abel-algebr} shows that this concern is easily dispensed with and is not a real limitation of Corollary~\ref{cor:RT-cor-gen}.
+The goal of this subsection is to consider aspects of the Rectangularity Theorem that limit its utility as a tool for proving tractability of \csps.
+We give a brief overview of the potential obstacles, and then consider each one in more detail. \begin{enumerate} \item One potential limitation concerns abelian factors in the product algebra associated with a \csp instance.
+Indeed, application of Corollary~\ref{cor:RT-cor-gen} requires a partial solution $\bx \in \bigcap \Proj_\alpha R_\ell$ to the restricted instance derived from projecting constraints onto abelian factors.
+Fortunately, Section~\ref{sec:tract-abel-algebr} will show that this obstacle is easily overcome.